Geometry 1.1: Identify Points, Lines, and Planes

 How do you define a line?

 A line in geometry is defined as a straight path that extends infinitely in both directions.
-It is composed of an infinite number of points that are arranged in a straight manner.
-Lines are typically represented visually with arrowheads on both ends to indicate their endless nature.
-In terms of naming, a line can be designated using two points that lie on it, such as Line AB or Line BA, or it can be referred to by a lowercase letter, like Line l.
-The concept of a line is fundamental in geometry, as it serves as a basis for constructing various geometric figures and understanding their relationships.
+It is a one-dimensional figure that has no endpoints, making it distinct from line segments, which do have endpoints.
+Lines are commonly named using two points that lie on the line, such as line BC, or by a lowercase letter, like line l.
+The concept of a line is crucial in geometry, as it helps to establish relationships between points and serves as a foundation for constructing various geometric shapes and figures.
+Lines are essential for understanding angles, intersections, and the overall structure of geometric space.

 What is a plane in geometry?